 4) Increase availability of flowering plants.

-Management Action: Rest each grazing unit at least one year out of 4 or have 20-25%% of any parcel in rest at one time.
+Management Action: Rest each grazing unit at least one year out of 4 or have 20-25% of any parcel in rest at one time.

 General Guidelines:

-When developing grazing plans all pastures on a property should be considered and a multi-year plan developed.
+When developing grazing plans, all pastures on a property should be considered and a multi-year plan developed.
 This will allow for renters to plan ahead.

-Management application, timing, and intensity shall not be repeated in two consecutive years (e.g. no heavy graze two years in a row)
+Management application, timing, and intensity shall not be repeated in two consecutive years (e.g. no heavy graze two years in a row).

 Intermediate season long (May-September) grazing in any one unit should not occur more than once every 4/5-year management cycle.
 Rotational grazing may be applied where rotational grazing infrastructure allows moving cattle to multiple units throughout the growing season.
 Rotational grazing should rotate the grazing timeframe in any one unit every year such that no unit is grazed at the same time in consecutive years.
 Where larger management units exist with perimeter fence, incorporation of single strand electric fence allowing multiple grazing units with rotation may be applied.